 Immigrating to a new country can be an emotional time.
 You may feel frustration, regret, and homesickness.
-Immigrant settlement agencies are there to support you with counselling for you and your family.
+Immigrant settlement agencies are there to support you with counseling for you and your family.

 Job Search Services:

-Immigrant settlement agencies are also a great first stop to help you with your job search.
+Immigrant settlement agencies are also a great first step to help you with your job search.
 For example, they can help you to:

 - Prepare your resumé for the Canadian job market

 You can also ask the settlement agency if they offer a mentorship program.
 Mentoring programs can connect you with someone who works in your industry and can give you information and tips about how the industry works in Canada.
 Mentoring can be a great way to find a job and help you succeed in the workplace.